aws-samples/amazon-rekognition-custom-ppe-detection-with-custom-labels/README.md

 Upon sign-in, the user is authenticated and is given a temporary security credential to access limited AWS resources such as permission to call a specific Amazon API Gateway endpoint and permission to upload images to a specific Amazon Simple Storage Service (S3) bucket, the **source bucket**.
 The source S3 bucket is configured to take advantage of [Amazon S3 Transfer Acceleration](https://docs.aws.amazon.com/AmazonS3/latest/dev/transfer-acceleration.html).

-The training and analysis workflows can only be accessed through Amazon API Gateway endpoint where the incoming requestes are authenticated with AWS_IAM, the temporary security credential.
-The API endpoint invokes a lambda function to handle the training and analysis requests.
+The training and analysis workflows can only be accessed through Amazon API Gateway endpoint where the incoming requests are authenticated with AWS_IAM, the temporary security credential.
+The API endpoint invokes a lambda function to process the api requests.

 An Amazon S3 logs bucket is created to store access logs from Amazon S3 buckets and Amazon CloudFront distribution.